S-Corp vs LLC: Which Is Better For My New York Business?

 • Operation.
 Running the S-Corp is more complicated than running an LLC.
 Meetings must be held, minutes have to be kept, and there are more formalities.

 The above are only a few of the pros and cons of LLCs and S-Corps.
 Remember, too, that these are general guidelines.
-Your exact situation could be different, so talk with an experienced New York business law attorney before deciding.
+Your exact situation could be different, so talk with an experienced New York business law attorney before what business structure is right for your company.

 When you are ready to form your business, a knowledgeable attorney can help.
-Your lawyer can take care of the necessary drafting and execution of documents, agreements, and other paperwork.
-An attorney can also help with the filing and explain what fees must be paid.
-Plus, your lawyer can explain your and your entity’s legal obligations so you don’t run afoul of the law.
+Your lawyer can take care of drafting and filing articles of incorporation, agreements, and other paperwork for starting a business in New York.
+An attorney can also help explain what fees must be paid.
+Plus, your lawyer can explain legal obligations for each type of business entity so you don’t run afoul of the law.

 If you’re ready to form your business, or you still have questions, turn to Rosenbaum & Taylor.
-Our experienced New York business law attorneys can advise you on all aspects of business formation.
+Our experienced New York business lawyers can advise you on all aspects of business structures.
 We understand you have many questions and concerns, and we want to see your company thrive.
 That’s why so many New York businesses trust us for their legal needs.
 Call us today to find out more.

 Further Reading...